syadav001/fdk-client-java/documentation/APPLICATION.md

 Success.
 Returns a cart object as shown below.
-Refer `AddRequestCartResponse` for more details.
+Refer `AddCartDetailResponse` for more details.

 Schema: `AddCartDetailResponse`